Why It Works

 I love pasta dishes that are served with sauces-that-aren't-really-sauces.
 Not that browned butter or aglio e olio aren't really sauces, but they aren't really sauces in the same sense that, say, tomato sauce is a sauce or ragù Bolognese is a sauce.*

-*If you're about to pipe in and say "but ragù is ragù, not sauce!" you can can it.
+*If you're about to pipe in and say "but ragù is ragù, not sauce!" you can.
 We all know how much you know about Italian cuisine already.

 Nope.
 They're simple emulsions made with a flavorful fat and pasta cooking water that serve the function of a sauce, coating the pasta in a thin, creamy sheen of flavor.
 Throw in some sautéed squash and some sage and you've got yourself a great 30-minute meal.
 It's a classic fall and winter dish that can be made right on the stovetop.